pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

         print("It is not hot outside")
     print("Done")

+In this next example, we've made a mistake.
-In the code below, the program will output "It is hot outside" even if the user types in 120 degrees.
+The program will output "It is hot outside" even if the user types in 120 degrees.
 Why?
 How can the code be fixed?

-If you can't figure it out, see the video.

 .. code-block:: python
     :linenos: